mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

     mapper()
 ```

 I also need a reducer.
 The reducer needs to calculate the total occurrences for each word from the **sorted** mapper output.
 Though this code is less straightforward than the mapper, I'm not going to walk through every line of it.
 At a high level, this code loops through the sorted mapper output and totals the count for each word in `word_count`.
-If the current word is different than the previous word, it prints out the value in `word_count` since that represents the total occurences if the data mapper output was sorted.
+If the current word is different than the previous word, it prints out the value in `word_count` since that represents the total occurences if the mapper's output is sorted.

 ```python